 Section 3: Final Note

-The sample entry included in this document was simplified to allow for clearer focus on the basics of constructing an XML product data feed.
-While we accept feeds containing other elements defined in the RSS 1.0 standard or in your own namespace, any information these elements contain will be ignored during processing and will not appear in your listings.
-At this time we will only process data contained in the default RSS 1.0 elements and in attributes within the Google Merchant Center and Custom Google Merchant Center namespaces.
+The example entry included in this document was simplified to allow for clearer focus on the basics of constructing an XML product data feed.
+While we accept feeds containing other elements defined in the RSS 1.0 standard or in your own namespace, any information these elements contain will be ignored during processing and will not appear in your Shopping ads and free product listings.
+At this time we will only process data contained in the default RSS 1.0 elements and in attributes within the Google Merchant Center and custom Google Merchant Center namespaces.